 - The world’s first clinical trials using induced pluripotent cells (iPS) (still ongoing), which led to the first-ever transplant of an iPS stem cell into a human patient with age-related macular degeneration.
 At present, after one year of follow-up, safety was confirmed, and the monitoring is ongoing.
 (Result of collaboration among KBIC, RIKEN, the Institute of Biomedical Research and Innovation, and the Kobe City Medical Center General Hospital, among others)

 - Use of the ultra-high-speed computation system with information technology for state-of-the-art simulations in drug discovery and other healthcare challenges.
-Japan’s new supercomputer Fugaku is expected to be operational in 2021 with enhanced capacity that will be 40-120x faster than its predecessor.
-The Fugaku will be the top-rated supercomputer in the world for AI and data science research.
+The supercomputer Fugaku has been operational since 2021 with enhanced capability that is 40-120x faster than its predecessor.
+The Fugaku is the top-rated supercomputer in the world for AI and data science research.

 - KBIC contains some of Japan's leading wet laboratories, along with rental labs and offices for advancing R&D for practical applications of regenerative medicine, for drug discovery ventures and more.
-A new, large incubation lab is scheduled for completion in 2020.
 Please see here for more details. » fbri-kobe.org

 For more detailed information about our facilities, institutes, and specialized hospitals, click here: » fbri-kobe.org